Camp Nelson National Monument: Black History: troops, impressed workers, refugees, and emancipation

 Since these orders were ineffective, on November 22–25, 1864, District Commander Speed S. Fry, native of Danville, KY, under pressure from slave-owners, resorted to violence.
 He ordered soldiers to force out under threat of death 400 women and children onto wagons and escort them out of the camp.
 Fry ordered soldiers to torch the refugee huts.
 Temperatures that day were well below freezing.
 The refugees suffered 102 deaths due to exposure and disease.

 Camp Nelson Chief Quartermaster Theron E. Hall and Reverend John Gregg Fee of the American Missionary Association led a public outcry to newspapers, high ranking Washington officials, and the northern public.
 Hall gathered testimony from USCT soldiers on the battered conditions of their families and submitted them to Brig.
 General Stephen G. Burbridge, commander of the District of Kentucky.
 Burbridge ordered Fry to immediately cease expulsions, allow the families to return, and provide quarters.
 Edwin Stanton, Lincoln's Secretary of War, followed up with an order that a permanent shelter be established for all refugees, regardless of any family ties to USCT troops.

 The New York Tribune published a front page account on Nov.
 28, 1864 entitled Cruel Treatment of the Wives and Children of U.S. Colored Soldiers.
 “At this moment, over four hundred helpless human beings....having been driven from their homes by United States soldiers, are now lying in barns and mule sheds, wandering through the woods....literally starving, for no other crime than their husbands and fathers having thrown aside the manacles of Slavery to shoulder Union muskets.”

 By December 1864, the military reversed its policies, and authorized the construction of the Home for Colored Refugees.
 Included were 16 by 16 foot duplex cottages for families, a mess hall, barracks, a school, teachers’ quarters and a dormitory.

 Spurred by these events, on March 3, 1865, a Congressional Act was passed that freed the wives and children of the U.S. Colored Troops.
 This blow to slavery caused the population of the Home to peak at 3,060 by July 1865.
 This surpassed capacity, and added were 60 army supplied large wall tents as well makeshift housing constructed by the refugees, similar to before the expulsion.
 An obelisk at the refugee cemetery north of the Interpretive Center honors the memory of about 300 of the refugees who died at Camp Nelson.
 Some of those perished as a result of the expulsion of November 1864.

 The two story school was staffed by the AMA and the Western Freedman's Aid Commission.
-Two African Americans were included, E. Belle Mitchell and Reverend Gabriel Burdett who was also a USCT soldier and assisted Fee in ministry work.
-The AMA's position on total racial equality was tested at Camp Nelson when Fee hired Mitchell.
+Two African Americans were included, E. Belle Jackson and Reverend Gabriel Burdett who was also a USCT soldier and assisted Fee in ministry work.
+The AMA's position on total racial equality was tested at Camp Nelson when Fee hired Jackson.
 The AMA-salaried white teachers refused to eat in the same dining room with her and walked out in protest.